National Association of Legislative Information Technology ByLaws and Standing Orders

 c.
 Provide business meeting suggestions for the annual meeting to the Chair;

 d.
-Request by a majority vote of the total Executive Committee, as polled by the NCSL staff contact, that the Chair call a special meeting of the Association;
+Request by a majority vote of the total Executive Committee, as polled by the NCSL staff liaison, that the Chair call a special meeting of the Association;

 e.
 Provide suggestions to the Chair with regard to appointing members or recommending the appointment of the members of the Association to NCSL committees, subcommittees, task forces, etc., that are considering matters of interest to the Association;